sam3d/git-date/README.md

 $ git date <date string>
 ```

-Because `git-date` uses the full power of the [date library](http://sugarjs.com/dates) provided by `sugarjs`.
-This means that you can use a very large variety of commands to change the date:
+Because `git-date` uses the full power of the [date library](http://sugarjs.com/dates) provided by `sugarjs`, you can use a very large variety of commands to change the date:

 ```console
 $ git date 2010